 - 1. Pupils wear school uniform every day unless otherwise informed, e.g. swimming day. - 2.
 No child is allowed to leave the school during the day without the permission from the class teacher or Principal.
 In the case of a child leaving the school for an appointment, the parent/guardian or designated collector must call to the school and inform a member of the teaching staff that they are taking the child. - 3.
 The National Education Welfare Board will be informed if a child is absent for twenty or more days in a school year. - 4.
-Standing on tables, chairs, running around the classroom or in corridors is never allowed. - 5.
+Standing on tables, chairs, running around the classroom or in corridors is not encouraged. - 5.
 Teachers in charge in classroom and yard must be obeyed at all times. - 6.
 At break time children must walk in an orderly fashion to the yard and after break line up and walk back into the classroom. - 7.
 Pupils are expected to behave with courtesy and manners at all times, with respect to all staff and visitors and reverence at prayer times. - 8.
-Children's belongings should be labeled.
+Children's belongings should be labelled.
 School is not responsible for loss of children's belongings. - 9.
-Pupils are requested to knock before entering classrooms and to deliver their message in a respectful manner.

-- 10. The playing of games in the yard before or after school is strictly prohibited. - 11.
+Pupils are requested to knock before entering classrooms and to deliver their message in a respectful manner. - 10.
+The playing of games in the yard before or after school is strictly prohibited. - 11.
 Mobile phones are not allowed to be turned on in school.
 If they ring during school hours, they will be taken by the teacher and only returned to the child's parent. - 12.
-If you wish to discuss any aspect of your child's progress in school or any matters pertaining to your child, we would respectfully request that you phone the school and make an appointment to see the teacher at a time that is convenient to both. - 13.
 When at school activities, e.g. swimming, school tours, pupils must remain respectful to teachers and instructors and obey them at all times.